 Workplace Conflict Resolution

 Workplace conflict is a regular occurrence.
 Many times communication has been lacking and misunderstandings take root.
 Mediation can help communicate the issues to each party which leads to efficient workplace productivity.
 The price includes private consultation and a joint session of up to 2 hours.
 Click Here for more details

 With the assistance of the mediator, the victim and offender begin to resolve the conflict and to construct their own approach to achieving justice in the face of their particular crime.
 Both are given the opportunity to express their feelings and perceptions of the offense (which often dispels misconceptions they may have had of one another before entering mediation).
 The meetings conclude with an attempt to reach an agreement on steps the offender will take to repair the harm suffered by the victim and in other ways to “make things right”.

 Participation by the victim is voluntary.
 The offender’s participation is usually characterized as voluntary as well, although it should be recognized that offenders may “volunteer” in order to avoid more onerous outcomes that would otherwise be imposed.
 Unlike binding arbitration, no specific outcome is imposed by the mediator.
 Instead, the mediator’s role is to facilitate interaction between the victim and offender.

 Neighbours playing the music too loud.
 Garbage Can never moved from back alley.
 There are a wide variety of disputes that occur in a day.
 We can help you address the conflict in a healthy way to the other party.

-Before you marry, use our services to learn about each others priorities, expectations, assumptions, concerns and hopes.
+Before you marry, use our services to learn about each other’s priorities, expectations, assumptions, concerns, and hopes.
 Learn about common issues that arise in marriages and strategies on how to handle them.
-This service can also be used to help draft pre-nuptial agreements and co-habitation agreements.
+This service can also be used to help draft pre-nuptial agreements and cohabitation agreements.
+Learn more

 Grief Services has moved.
 Click here to access